 Biomass is organic material that comes from plants and animals, and it is a renewable source of energy.

 Biomass contains stored energy from the sun.
 Plants absorb the sun's energy in a process called photosynthesis.
 When biomass is burned, the chemical energy in biomass is released as heat.
-Biomass can be burned directly or converted to liquid biofuels and biogas that are burned as fuels.
+Biomass can be burned directly or converted to liquid biofuels or biogas that can be burned as fuels.
 Examples of biomass and their uses for energy:

 - wood and wood processing wastes—burned to heat buildings, to produce process heat in industry, and to generate electricity